 - Natural gas-fired and renewable generation resources are increasingly becoming the generation sources of choice.
 Over the last five years, natural gas production and estimates for natural gas reserves have increased substantially in the U.S., fueled by new drilling technologies that have provided producers access to shale deposits on a cost effective basis.
 Recently, the American Gas Association reported that at current rates of production the assessed volume of proven reserves and estimated undiscovered resources point to approximately 100 years of U.S. natural gas supplies.
 Such abundance of low-cost natural gas in North America presents a unique opportunity to replace aging electric generation facilities using a domestic fuel source that is cost effective and has a low environmental impact.
 According to the EIA, the decrease in delivered natural gas prices, coupled with highly efficient combined-cycle natural gas-fired generation facilities, have already resulted in coal-to-gas fuel switching.
-In addition, advancements in renewable generation, and provide a cost competitive solution to generate electricity while satisfying more stringent environmental standards.
+In addition, advancements in renewable generation technologies over the last decade continue to enhance renewable generation's competitiveness, as a complement to natural gas-fired generation, and provide a cost competitive solution to generate electricity while satisfying more stringent environmental standards.
 According to McKinsey & Company, the cost of solar photovoltaic modules has decreased from more than \$4 per watt-peak in 2008 to just under \$1 per watt-peak by January 2012.
 In addition, according to the DOE, wind turbine prices have decreased as much as 33% or more since late 2008.
-We believe that these price reductions have enhanced the cost competitiveness of renewable generation as an increasingly cost-competitive source of electricity production.
+We believe that thes price reductions have enhanced the cost competitiveness of renewable generation as an increasingly cost-competitive source of electricity production.
 In addition, technological advancements such as advanced trackers, taller towers and thinner blades have improved the capacity factors and the output efficiency of these generation resources. - Aging power plants face economic and regulatory challenges.
-The average age of the coal fleet in the United States is over 35 years, weighted by MW.
-Many smaller, older, and less efficient coal-fired plants are increasingly facing regulatory pressures to undertake significant capital expenditures to comply with environmental regulations.
+The average age of the coal fleet in the United States is over 35 years, weighted by MW Many smaller, older, and less efficient coal-fired plants are increasingly facing regulatory pressures to undertake significant capital expenditures to comply with environmental regulations.
 These regulatory pressures, coupled with low natural gas prices, are accelerating the retirement of coal-fired generation plants as they become less competitive as compared to other types of generation, including natural gas and renewables.
 According to the Brattle Group, as of July 2012, approximately 30 GW of coal-fired generation capacity, which represents roughly 10% of the existing coal-fired generation capacity in the U.S., had announced plans to retire by 2016.
 Additionally, a number of nuclear facilities in the United States face difficult license renewals, or are planned for decommissioning. - New nuclear projects delayed or halted.
 Following the Fukushima Dai-ichi nuclear disaster in Japan and in light of on-going uncertainties over waste disposal, public concern over new nuclear construction has increased.
 In addition, we believe tightening safety criteria and procedures will increase costs to build and operate nuclear facilities.
 We believe that these issues, coupled with the current low natural gas price environment, have delayed or halted most new nuclear development activities in the United States.
-Based on reports from the Nuclear Energy Institute, we believe future additions will remain modest for the next decade and will most likely come from life extensions of existing nuclear generation facilities under construction in the United States, all of which involve the construction of additional units on existing nuclear-fired generation sites.
+Based on reports from the Nuclear Energy Institute, we believe future additions will remain modest for the next decade and will most likely come from life extensions of existing nuclear plants, uprates of existing nuclear reactors and a small number of new builds.
+As of September 2012, there were only three nuclear generation facilities under construction in the United States, all of which involve the construction of additional units on existing nuclear-fired generation sites.